FlippingBinary/wqxweblib-python/wqxlib-python/README.md

 This is a simple Python library for interacting with the EPA's WQX data submission service.
 It aims to be mimick the [WQX Web API endpoints](https://www.epa.gov/sites/production/files/2018-09/documents/wqx_web_application_programming_interface_api.pdf) as much as possible, but is not yet fully implemented.
 If you find a bug, please submit a pull request on [Github](https://github.com/FlippingBinary/wqxlib) or open an issue there.

+The roadmap for this library includes generating XML files for upload without first going through the WQX Web API.
+That will simplify the process of adding new monitoring locations and other types of data which currently require an import configuration file before the data can be accepted.

 _NOTE: This module is useless without EPA credentials for WQX submission._

 ## Getting Started